kliq07/GameOfLife/README.md

 # GameOfLife
 Ozow Conway's Game of Life

-TDD project to showcase  the Conway'sGame of Life Cases to test are from the rules to play the game of life:
+TDD project to showcase  the Conway's Game of Life Cases to test are from the rules to play the game of life:

 1. Any live cell with fewer than two live neighbors dies (underpopulation).